What are the Keys to Consistently Great Tasting BBQ?

 • Rubs are perfect for larger pieces of meat such as pork spareribs, pork butts, briskets, and tenderloins

-Why do they call it a rub?
+Why do I call it a rub?
 I prefer to rub the surface of the meat with the rub.
 Some prefer to shake the rub on the meat and leave it that way.
-Either way the rub will enhance the natural flavor of the meat and add those special spice flavorings to the meat.
+Either way, the rub will enhance the natural flavor of the meat and add those special spices flavorings to the meat.

-You can apply rub up to a couple of days before you cook your meat, wrap it up in a plastic wrap or butcher paper, and put it in the frig.
-(For larger pieces of meat this works best).
-Add a generous portion of the rub at first to the meat and then as it sits you should add a little more rub before cooking.
+You can apply rub to a couple of days before you cook your meat, wrap it up in plastic wrap or butcher paper, and put it in the refrigerator.
+For larger pieces of meat, this works best.
+Add a generous portion of the rub at first to the meat.
+As it sits, you should add a little more rub before cooking.

-Personally, I apply TEXAS BBQ RUB as little as a few minutes before I put the meat on the cooker.
-It seems like I never have enough empty space in my frig for large amounts of meats.
-No need to overnight it in the frig with TEXAS BBQ RUB.
-I'll give you more tips on applying TEXAS BBQ RUB in a few minutes.
-Using these tips you will immediately turn TEXAS BBQ RUB into a paste.
+Personally, I apply TexasBBQRub as little as a few minutes before I put the meat on the cooker.
+It seems like I never have enough empty space in my refrigerator for large amounts of meat.
+No need to overnight it in the refrigerator with Texas BBQ Rub.
+I'll give you more tips on applying Texas BBQ Rub in a few minutes.
+Using these tips you will immediately turn Texas BBQ Rub into a paste.

 Let's Cook

-For large cuts of meat (brisket, pork butts, pork loins, beef tenderloins and pork spareribs) I always use indirect heat and smoke to cook the meat.
-These pieces of meat (and most others) require time to cook thoroughly and indirect heat mixed with smoke will slowly penetrate the meat and cook it to perfection
+For large amounts of meat, (brisket, pork butts, pork loins, beef tenderloins, and pork spareribs) I always use indirect heat and smoke to cook the meat.
+These pieces of meat (and most others) require time to cook thoroughly and indirect heat mixed with smoke will slowly penetrate the meat and cook it to perfection.

-If you only have one burner on your gas grill, you can still accomplish cooking with indirect heat and smoke by placing a pan of water on the grill and put your meat on a rack inside of the pan.
-Be sure to check the water on occasion and fill up the pan when it gets low on water.
+If you only one one burner on your gas grill, you can still accomplish cooking with indirect heat and smoke by placing a pan of water on the grill, and put your meat on a rack inside of the pan.
+Be sure to check the water on occasion, and fill up the pan when it gets low on water.

 Smokers are the easiest since they have been designed to cook with only the heat and smoke pulled over the meat.

 You need to use a thermometer to make sure the heat is right to cook with.
-Some cooker and grills come with built in thermometer to temp gauge and these will usually work just fine.
-If you don't have a temp gauge built in your cooker then get one and put it where you will be cooking next to the meat.
+Some cookers and grills come with built in thermometers to and these will usually work just fine.
+If you don't have a temp gauge built in your cooker, then get one and put it where you will be cooking next to the meat.

 You are now ready.
-Get your grill up to temperature and while you are letting it get hot, take your meat out of the frig, rub it down with Texas BBQ Rub and let it stand at room temperature until you are ready to put it on the grill.
+Get your grill up to temperature, and while you letting it get hot, take your meat out of the refrigerator, rub it down with Texas BBQ Rub, and let it stand at room temperature until you are ready to put it on the grill.

 ENJOY YOUR SUCCESS!!!!
 Remember these things when you are BBQ'ing: